GeoNode/documentation/admin/index.rst

 GeoNode Management Commands
 ===========================

-Managemant commands are utility functions for GeoNode maintenance tasks.
+Management commands are utility functions for GeoNode maintenance tasks.
 They are usually run from an SSH/bash shell on the server running GeoNode.
 Any call to python is prepended with a configuration parameter to indicate the GeoNode settings module to be used.

 .. code-block:: shell